davips/hdict/README.md

 The initial license choosen is GPL.
 Please contact the developer for other licensing needs.

 ### Versioning
-The version is a has a meaningful calendar component (`minor=yymmdd`), but it is still compatible with semantic versioning.
+While the version scheme has a meaningful calendar component (`minor=yymmdd`), it is still compatible with semantic versioning.
 For instance, the version `0.230215.1` means `major=0`, `minor=230215`, `micro/patch=1`.
 Notes:
- * While `major=0`, some compatibility breaking changes may occur.
+ * While `major=0`, some compatibility-breaking changes may occur.
- * From `major=1` onwards, compatibility breaking changes increment it, and update the minor version to reflect the release date.
+ * From `major=1` onwards, compatibility-breaking changes increment it, and update the minor version to reflect the release date.
  * New (non breaking) features update only the minor version to reflect the release date.
- * Bug fixes (including breaking ones) increment only the micro version.
+ * Bug fixes (including compatibility-breaking ones) increment only the micro version.

 ### Contributing
 #### Collaboration